Ah, Los Angeles—the beaches, the sunshine, the sights of Hollywood…

 - Advanced vision systems leverage the advantages of photometry-based light measurement for greater precision detection of subtle defects than typical machine vision

 - High-resolution CCDs capture all details with unmatched clarity.
 The resolution of a standard machine vision camera sensor typically ranges from one to five megapixels.
-Radiant solutions leverage the superior resolution (up to 29MP) and dynamic range (up to 73.4 dB) of our ProMetric Imaging Photometers.
+Radiant solutions leverage the superior resolution (up to 43MP) and dynamic range (up to 73 dB, depending on sensor option) of our ProMetric Imaging Photometers.

 - Broad dynamic range catches fine surface variations.
 Our solution can detect hairline variations on part surfaces caused by reflections of light (like shadows that indicate a scratch) to capture defects unnoticed by human inspectors, including blemishes and foreign particles on glass.